fallenpro/legendary-train/README.md

 credits are in the main hubs.

 if you're the creator or owner of one of the scripts or hubs and want credits, dm me on discord (discord is oogabooga#7914) and i'll add it, just specify which hub your script is in as the two hubs have different scripts.

+feel free to make pull requests or ask for a certain script to be added